 - Abuse, Neglect, or Domestic Violence: We may disclose information about you to the appropriate authorities if we believe that you have been the victim of abuse, neglect, or domestic violence.
 We will only make this disclosure if you agree or when required or authorized by law.

 - Health Oversight Activities: We may disclose medical information about you to a health oversight agency for activities authorized by law.
 These oversight activities may include audits, investigations, inspections, and licensure.
 These activities are necessary for the government to monitor the health care system, government programs, and compliance with civil rights laws.

 - Judicial or Administrative Proceedings: We may disclose medical information about you in response to a court or administrative order.
 We may also disclose medical information about you in response to a HIPAA-compliant subpoena or court order, discovery request, or other lawful process by someone else involved in the dispute, but only if efforts have been made to tell you about the request or to obtain an order protecting the information requested.

-- Law Enforcement: We may disclose medical information about you when requested by law enforcement official:
+- Law Enforcement: We may disclose medical information about you when requested by a law enforcement official:

 - In response to a court order, subpoena, warrant, summons or similar process;

 - To identify or locate a suspect, fugitive, material witness, or missing person;